A Wedding and the Kalalau Trail

 Several months ago, a friend of mine got engaged and chose Kauai as the destination for their wedding.
 Her and her fiance had visited several times and, as lovers of all things outdoors, they enjoyed hiking the Kalalau Trail together.
 It was the perfect place that was quintessentially ‘them’.
 As I planned my own visit for their nuptials, she suggested I do the hike while I was there.
 Of course, it didn’t take much convincing – the images of the Na Pali Coast pretty much sell themselves.

 This isn’t the type of hike you do with just anyone!
 I was prepared for a strong “No” from my friend Sarah when I asked if she’d want to join.
 To my surprise, she agreed!
 After much planning and creative packing, we were on our way to Kauai.

 Getting To The Trailhead

-There’s really one road that wraps around the North Shore of the island of Kauai.
+There’s really only one road that wraps around the North Shore of the island of Kauai.
 At mile 10 of this road near the Northwest corner of the island, you reach Ke’e Beach, which is both the end of the road and the trailhead for the hike.
-The beach is known for great snorkelling when the water is calm.
+The beach is known for great snorkeling when the water is calm.
 Depending on the time and day that you arrive, there is plenty of parking (and toilets) at the trailhead and overflow parking about a mile up the road (see below on cautions about parking).
 If you intend to do the entire Kalalau Trail, I recommend starting early before it gets too hot and to ensure you get to Kalalau Beach for sunset (we left at ~630-7am).

 The First 2 Miles to Hanakapi’ai Beach